qichenglao/python-codeskulptor/README.md

 python-codeskulptor

-These codes are copyed from Coursera website for "An Introduction to Interactive Programming in Python", written by Kunfeng Qiu, COMMUNITY TA.
+These codes are copied from Coursera website for "An Introduction to Interactive Programming in Python", written by Kunfeng Qiu, COMMUNITY TA.